CMU-Heinz-95702/Lab11-Threads/README.md

 # 95-702 Distributed Systems for ISM
 # **Lab11: Threads**

+Complete Lab11_Quiz on Canvas as you work on this lab.
+See the checkered flags for references to the quiz questions.

 The motivation for this lab comes from the Coulouris text on distributed systems.
 To understand transactions and transaction processing, it is essential to be exposed to threads, communicating threads, deadlock, and isolation.
-The first part of this lab, Part 1, illustrates deadlock.
-The second part, Part 2, explores the important issue of isolation.
-The third part, Part 3, introduces the student to communicating threads via wait and notify.
+The first part of this lab, Part 1, illustrates **deadlock** - when two or more threads cannot continue running because they each have a resource the other wants, and neither will give up the resource they have.
+The second part, Part 2, explores the important issue of **isolation** - keeping data locked when more than one thread shares that data.
+The third part, Part 3, introduces the student to communicating threads via **wait** and **notify** - Java instructions that force a thread to sleep or wakeup based on some boolean condition.

-There are questions about each part (see below).
-Write up your answers in a ".pdf" file to show to your TA.
+There are questions about each part (see below) in addition to the quiz.
+You should try to answer all those questions, but only the lab quiz is graded.

 # **Part 1 DeadLock**